heavenly-13/heavenly-13/README.md

     - Experimented with streaming content and building an audience on Twitch.
   - (2024-2024) Verified Speedrunner (Self-employed)
     - Achieved recognition as a skilled speedrunner within the gaming community.
+  - (2023-2023) Content Creator (Self-employed)
+    - Produced gaming videos for Youtube, experimenting with audience engagement and building a personal brand.
   - (2023-2023) Web Archivist (Self-employed)
     - Archived online content for historical preservation purposes.
   - (2023-2023) Verified Mod Author (Self-employed)